 Green Bird Press is a small letterpress printing and bindery operation in Bend, Oregon with a modern, minimalist, often geeky, approach to design.
 All letterpress products are hand printed on my Vandercook and Kelsey presses using a combination of handset type and custom metal printing plates.
 Various ready-to-purchase designs including cards, coasters, recipe cards, and limited edition prints are available along with a variety of custom monogram and wedding notecard designs.
 All journals are one of a kind hand bound books using traditional binding techniques with blank paper suitable for writing or drawing.

-My product offering change frequently as I work on new designs so check back eveny now and again to see what new!
+My product offering change frequently as I work on new designs so check back eveny now and again to see what's new!
 I hope to continue to increase my product options over time and I’m always open to working with clients on individual custom projects.